How Do You Replace Vital Records Lost in a Fire?

 There are many reasons you might need to replace certified vital records like death certificates.
 For example, if you are claiming death benefits, insurance, or simply need the death certificate for records.
 If a child of a deceased person is a minor, you also need a death certificate as proof of absence for the deceased parent.

 In most cases, death certificates are public records.
-However, you will have to prove the relationship to get a certified copy of the death certificate.
-You can apply for a replacement death certificate at VitalRecordsOnline.
+However, you will have to prove your relationship to get a certified copy of the death certificate.
+You can apply for a replacement death certificate through VitalRecordsOnline.

 You will need the deceased’s: